abougouffa/minemacs/README.md

 files, specially the use of `with-eval-after-load` and `use-package` instead of using `require` directly (`require` loads the packages immediately, which increases the startup time of Emacs).

+### Machine-specific configuration files
+In my workflow, I use mainly the same configuration files across all my machines (which are traditionally shared in my [dotfiles](https://github.com/abougouffa/dotfiles) repository).
+However, I have some machine-specific (local) configurations that I like to load.
+For example, to overwrite the email address on my workstation.

+For this purpose, MinEmacs will also check for files in `~/.minemacs.d/local/{early-config,config,modules}.el` and load them if they exists.

 ### Advanced configuration files
 MinEmacs provides also some advanced customization files, these files can be